How To Give Veneer Tops New Life

 Before we could repair the veneer, we had to get rid of the wrinkles in the crossbanding.
 We started that chore by cleaning out the old glue, dirt, and loose wood fibers between the crossbanding and the tabletop, using sandpaper, finishing scrapers, and a knife.

 Then, using an old business card, we spread liquid hide glue between the layers, as shown above.
 With waxed paper and then a piece of scrapwood laid over the repair area, we next clamped the veneer and crossbanding to the top, as shown at below.
 We also added shims—pieces of some more of those old business cards—between the caul and the waxed paper to ensure contact between the crossbanding and the tabletop in spots where the veneer was missing.

 For a nearly invisible repair along the edge, we needed to cut the damaged veneer back to a straight edge to match up with a new piece.
 We asked Jim for a foolproof way to make this cut accurately.
 “Use a router,” he counseled.

-With a router, a 3/4" straight bit, and a quick-to-make guide, shown in the photo at left, it's easy to make the cut.
+With a router, a 3⁄4 " straight bit, and a quick-to-make guide, shown in the photo below, it's easy to make the cut.
 This setup also mills the surface flat for a smooth repair.

 We then chucked in the router bit.
 "Any size straight bit will work," Jim advised, "but wider works faster."
 With the bit extended below the bottom of the guide and the router base riding along the screwed-on cleat, we routed off the edge of the guide base.
 This resulted in a straight edge that shows exactly where the bit will cut.